BryanDCampbell/Carroll-Community-College/README.md

 # Carroll Community College
 Carroll County Community College is a two-year community college serving the residents of Carroll County, Maryland, United States.

-This folder contains coursework completed for a Computer Science major from Towson University.
+This folder contains coursework that will transfer to Towson University for a Computer Science major.